-The County is not mandated to provide a service to its residents for the disposal of HHW & E-Waste; however, in the interest of keeping as much HHW and E-Waste from being improperly disposed of in landfill, the County elected to provide this service.
+The County is not mandated to provide a service to its residents for the disposal of HHW & E-Waste; however, in the interest of keeping as much HHW and E-Waste from being improperly disposed of in landfill, the County elects to provide this service.

 The County currently provides year-round access to HHW and E-Waste disposal at its Brighton and Bewdley CRCs.
-It also operates seasonal HHW & E-Waste depots at its Seymour CRC and its Cobourg Works Yard.
+It also operates a seasonal HHW & E-Waste depot at its Seymour CRC.